4 Examples

 40 | 1020 | 2 | 10000 |

-## and therefore needs to be removed
+## data and must therefore be removed

 ) gives information on the necessary columns to build a minimally functioning example.

-Columns in the original dataset which do not have a counterpart in the specification may simply be ignored.
+Columns in the original data set which do not have a counterpart in the specification may simply be ignored.

-## Renaming columns of the original dataset and adding additional information
+## Renaming columns of the original data set and adding additional information

 data <- data.frame(